mvolkmann/context-easy/README.md

 One way do to this is to close the browser tab and open a new one.
-If this isn't done, the application may not work properly because it is expecting different data than what will be used from `sessionStorage`.
+If this isn't done, the application may not work properly because it will expect different data than what is in `sessionStorage`.

 A way to force the new initial state to be used is to supply a version string or number in the options object passed to `EasyProvider`.